4 new restaurants set to open in downtown Charleston; Harris Teeter opens in West Ashley

 A decade-old children's clothing and gift shop is closing its two locations in the Charleston area.

-Sugar Snap Pea is shutting down its Freshfields Village store on Kiawah Island and its Mount Pleasant location at 320 W. Coleman Blvd., according to the business's Facebook post.
+Sugar Snap Pea is shutting down its Freshfields Village store on Kiawah Island and its Mount Pleasant location at 320 W. Coleman Blvd., according to the retailer's Facebook post.

 Mexican fiesta